 Here, we study the effectiveness of various components within our framework.
 Based on the results from Table~\ref{tab:ablation}, we can make the following observations:

-\textbf{Firstly}, \model{}$_\text{w/o dense tokenizer}$ follows the standard semantic tokenization pipeline: utilizing a pretrained OPT-base model to derive a single content embedding per item, which is then discretized into short tokens via RQ-VAE.
-Subsequently, these tokens are used to train the OPT-base model on a generative retrieval task.
-Our \model{} surpasses this variant, demonstrating the superiority of our proposed paradigm.
+\textbf{Firstly}, the first row (RQ-VAE-BERT$_\text{base}$) adheres to the conventional RQ-VAE semantic tokenization pipeline, utilizing the same pretrained OPT-base model as our \model{}.
+Our \model{} outperforms this variant, showcasing the advantages of domain-adaptive tuning and the incorporation of a multi-aspect item palette.

-\textbf{Secondly}, \model{}$_\text{w/o conditional beam search}$ employs soft beam search constraints as used by LC-Rec~\cite{lc-rec}, where the classification at each position during next-code prediction is confined to the codebook size.
-While these soft constraints do enhance search performance, they cannot prevent the generation of token combinations that do not correspond to an actual item.
-For example, \textclr{957137}{2}\textclr{000000}{-}\textclr{2E5D86}{1} shown in Figure~\ref{fig:codetree} is not a valid path (token combination), yet it can be generated as valid under soft constraints during the generation process.
-In contrast, our \model{} achieves a significant improvement, thereby validating the effectiveness of conditional beam search.
+\textbf{Secondly}, \model{} without $\mathcal{L}_{cl}$ lacks the auxiliary contrastive task that is designed to augment the separability of item palette embeddings.
+Consequently, this configuration may lead to redundant storage of similar item content features within different embeddings, thereby complicating the clustering process.
+The suboptimal performance of this model variant relative to our fully implemented \model{} underscores the efficacy of incorporating a palette contrastive task.

-\textbf{Thirdly}, \model{}$_\text{w/o text-token alignment task}$, trained solely with the generative retrieval task (i.e., next-token prediction), performs less effectively compared to our \model{}.
-This discrepancy likely arises because, despite using the same language model for both tokenization and recommendation, the model struggles to recognize randomly-initialized token embeddings.
-Introducing the text-token alignment task is crucial for bridging the gap between text and tokens, thereby enhancing the model's semantic understanding of user sequences.
+\textbf{Thirdly}, \model{} without $\mathcal{L}_{align}$, trained solely with the sequential recommendation task (i.e., next-item prediction), performs less effectively compared to our \model{}.
+Introducing the text-token alignment task is crucial for bridging the gap between text and tokens, forcing the LLMs to learn the real semantics behind the discrete tokens (semantic identifiers), thereby enhancing the semantic understanding of user sequences.